Appendix:Finnish possessive suffixes

 Colloquial Finnish

-In colloquial language, possessive suffixes are usually not used, and the possessive structure instead uses the personal pronoun in the genitive case (which is subsequently never omitted).
-The same applies to e.g. postpositions.
+Possessive suffixes will usually not be used with nominals, and the possessive structure instead uses the personal pronoun in the genitive case (which is subsequently never omitted).
+The same applies to e.g. postpositions and infinitive/participle forms.
 The comitative suffix, which requires a possessive suffix, is rarely used in colloquial speech anyway.

 (minun) taloni (standard), mun talo (colloquial)my house